cpjobling/eg-247-textbook/_build/fourier_transform/1/worksheet12.md

 $$T C_k = T\eta \operatorname{sinc}\left(k\eta\right)=2t_0\operatorname{sinc}\left(k\frac{2t_0}{T}\right)$$

-Then the normalized coefficents $T C_k$ of the rectangular wave a sinc envelope with constant amplitude at the origin equal to $2t_0$, and a zero crossing at fixed frequency $\pi/t_0$ rad/s, both independent of T.
+Then the normalized coefficents $T C_k$ of the rectangular wave is a sinc envelope with constant amplitude at the origin equal to $2t_0$, and a zero crossing at fixed frequency $\pi/t_0$ rad/s, both independent of $T$.